Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

-\paragraph{Online Contextual Bandits with Knapsacks.} We return to the \oknap setting, with horizon $T$, capacity $B$, and finite item-types $[n]$ with item-type $j$ corresponding to weight $w_j$ and random reward $R_j$.
-Now however the controller is unaware of the distribution of $R_j$, and must learn $\E[R_j]$ from observations.
-At every period $t$, the controller observes the type $j$ (i.e., context) of the arriving item and must decide to accept or reject the item based on the observations of rewards up to time $t$.
-We consider two feedback models: \emph{full feedback} where the controller observes $R_j$ regardless of whether the item is accepted or rejected, and \emph{censored feedback} where the controller only observes rewards of accepted items.
-For this setting, we also assume that the rewards $R_j$ have sub-Gaussian tails~\citep[Section 2.3]{concentration_book}.
+\paragraph{Knapsack with Distribution Learning.} We return to the \oknap setting where items of type $j\in[n]$ have weight $w_j$ and random reward $R_j$; now however the controller is unaware of the distribution of $R_j$, and must learn it from observations.
+In period $t$, the controller observes the arrival-type $j$, and decides to accept/reject based on observed rewards up to time $t$.
+We consider two feedback models: \emph{full feedback} where the controller observes $R_j$ regardless of whether the item is accepted or rejected, and \emph{censored feedback} where the controller only observes rewards of accepted items; for the latter (which is sometimes referred to as online contextual bandits with knapsacks), we assume the rewards $R_j$ have sub-Gaussian tails~\citep[Section 2.3]{concentration_book}.

-\paragraph{Benchmarks and guarantees.} The framework we develop, which we denote as \rabbi (Re-solve and Act Based on the Bellman Inequalities, see \cref{sec:resolve}) is based on comparing two `controllers': \off, who takes the optimal action given access to future information, and a non-anticipative controller \onl who tries to follow \off.
+\paragraph{Benchmarks and guarantees.} Our framework, \rabbi (\emph{Re-solve and Act Based on the Bellman Inequalities}; see \cref{sec:resolve}) is based on comparing two `controllers': \off, who acts optimally given future information, and a non-anticipative controller \onl who tries to follow \off.
+Both start in the same initial state $S^\T$.
+We denote $\voff$ as the expected total reward collected by \off acting optimally (i.e., according to a Bellman equation) given its information structure.
+In contrast, \onl uses a non-anticipative policy $\pi$ that maps current states to actions, resulting in a total expected reward $\von_{\pi}$.

-Both \onl and \off start in initial state $S^\T$.
-We denote $\voff$ as the expected total reward collected by \off acting optimally given its information structure; this is given by a Bellman equation that takes into consideration the extra information.
-In contrast, \onl uses some non-anticipative policy $\pi$ that maps the current state to an action, resulting in a total expected reward $\von_{\pi}$.
-We denote by $\pi_R$ the online policy produced by our \rabbi framework.
-The expected regret relative to an offline benchmark is defined as
+Let $\pi_R$ denote the online policy produced by our \rabbi framework, and $\pi$ denote any non-anticipative policy.
+Then the expected regret of $\pi_R$ relative to the chosen offline benchmark is

 The last inequality, which follows from the fact that $\von_{\pi}\leq \voff$ for any pair of benchmark and online policies, emphasizes that the regret is a bound on the \emph{additive gap w.r.t. the best online policy}.